 - Green Onions – This type of onion is referred to as “scallions.”
 They are bunching onions that are typically harvested before they are mature, and the bulb truly starts to form so they can be eaten as greens.
 Scallions can be eaten raw or cooked just like any other type of onion.

 Onions are commonly classified into two types: mild and pungent.

 While mild onions are juicy, large, and easy to peel, they are generally not good keepers.
 These are the type of onions most often tossed onto a cheeseburger or used to cook in soups and casseroles.

 The quality of mild onions, even when properly preserved, often begins to diminish after a few months.

-The best way to save and use mild onions for the long term is to turn them into pickles, chutneys, salsa, and to caramelize them.
-Properly canned salsa will usually still be delicious up to at least two years.
+The best way to save and use mild onions for the long term is to turn them into pickles, chutneys, and salsa, and to caramelize them.
+Properly canned salsa will usually still be delicious for up to at least two years.